 Publication Date: August 24, 2021

-Annie Coggan is principal with Chairs and Buildings Studio and is a professor at Pratt Institute School of Design.
-A contributing editor to A Public Space, she lives in Brooklyn, New York and Belfast, Maine.
+Annie Coggans an artist, designer, and founder of Chairs and Buildings Studio.
+A professor in the School of Design at Pratt Institute and contributing editor to A Public Space, she lives in Brooklyn, New York, and Belfast, Maine.